lightbreakingnoise/midivolumecontroler/README.md

 enter this in administrator terminal

 # use it
-as soon as it has started, with your default midi controler, you should see Speakers, Microphone and sound producing apps.
+as soon as it has started, with your default midi controler, you should see output/input devices and sound producing apps.
 Just click in one of these lines, it should go red, then turn a knob/fader and it should go green. you can now change it's volume with this knob/fader. just right click in one line to remove a link. now, thanks to KillerBOSS2019 you can tap a note on your midi controler after clicking on a device. this makes the device standard AND standard communication everytime you tap this note. there is a text entry field where you can enter app (with parameters if you want) to start. after adding app you can link this app with a note. with mousewheel you can change font size and that changes window size.

 # credits
 [KillerBOSS2019](https://github.com/KillerBOSS2019) and [kdschlosserfor](https://github.com/kdschlosser) for the [policyconfig.py](/policyconfig.py) file.

-when you give RetroBar a try, you can see last volume change in your taskbar via window title.
+when you give [RetroBar](https://github.com/dremin/RetroBar) a try, you can see last volume change in your taskbar via window title.

 ![screenshot](/screenshot_003.png?raw=true)